Employability and Skills Development

 You can attend dozens of workshops on employability skills but if you can't provide the evidence of when you have successfully put these skills into practice, then you may find it difficult to progress with your job applications.
 CVs & covering letters and online application forms are opportunities to show off examples of your skills, and not to provide exhaustive lists of everything you have ever done!
 Application form questions such as, 'Describe a time when you encountered conflict when working in a team.
 How did you deal with this, and what was the outcome?' require specific examples supported by detailed evidence.

 To develop and capture evidence of your employability, try the following:

 The Bristol PLuS (Professional & Life Skills) Awards

 These awards recognise and reward University of Bristol students who have gained significant professional and life skills through involvement in extra-curricular events and activities.
-They include an option for sporting achievement, as well as an Outstanding Achievement award.
-You will need to provide evidence of your development and make a presentation to gain the award.
+This includes an Outstanding Achievement award.
+You will need to provide significant evidence of your development and make a presentation to gain the award.

 Personal Development Planning (PDP)

 This self-directed learning package available on the University Portal helps you to set goals, take action and record your development in any area of your life.
 Resources include self-assessment forms and advice on maintaining learning diaries and portfolios.